akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The hen sat in her basket by the hearth, feathers fluffed, eyes half-closed.
 She ate when offered, drank when a dish was placed before her, but never left the egg.

 "She knows," mother said.
-"She'll feel it when it's time."
+"She'll feel it when it’s time."

 Beatrice brought her scraps.
 Talked to her.
 Named her, though the name changed daily.